DaGooseYT/SMT-PBTS/README.md

 The main and extension PCB sources are located in `/PCB`.
 There are two sources availible; one for Altium and one for EasyEDA.
 PCB gerbers are in the releases.

 **Other notes:**
-- U3 & U5 are input/output connectors for the XR1075 extension PCB.
+- L & R are input/output connectors (next to KRC-86B v4.0) for the XR1075 extension PCB.
 If you are not using it, brige the holes.
 - C50 & C51 on the XR1075 extension module will most likely not be needed, as LC low pass filters are already applied in the main PCB.
 - If you use a larger enclosure/smaller drivers for the speaker, then XR1075 module may not be needed.
+- R16 is a 1/2w carbon film resistor and is not listed on the PCB.
+Please connect this externally from the PCB.

 ## Enclosure